johnnycashpersonal/CS422_Project1/Project_1_Initial_Plan_SDS.md

  - The planning phase must produce comprehensive documentation and clear requirements.
  - The foundation phase requires validated data processing and storage capabilities.
  - Core and advanced feature phases must deliver working visualizations and user interface components.
 The final phase ensures all functionality meets performance requirements and is thoroughly tested.

-- A rationale for the build plan.
-Why have you broken the system into these parts, and why have you chosen these particular steps to build the system?
-What are your risks and your risk reduction strategies?

 ### SDS
 *Myles*